|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tuna salad is a versatile and tasty main dish that makes an excellent sandwich filling, a protein-packed topping for crackers, or can be mounded on lettuce leaves or mixed greens for a lighter lunch.
-It packs up great for lunches on the go, potlucks, parties, and picnics.
-Core small tomatoes and fill them with this tuna salad for a fabulous summer appetizer.
+Tuna salad is a versatile and tasty recipe that makes an excellent sandwich filling and a protein-packed topping for crackers; it can also be mounded on lettuce leaves or mixed greens for a lighter lunch.
+It packs up great for lunches on the go, potlucks, and picnics.
+You can even core small tomatoes and fill them with this tuna salad for an adorable and tasty summer appetizer.

-The addition of chopped boiled eggs makes this tuna salad extra creamy and filling.
-Dill pickle relish adds lots of tangy flavor along with zippy red onion and chopped fresh dill.
-Customize this tasty recipe for tuna salad with egg with your own favorite ingredients, like finely chopped celery, green onions, or fresh herbs.
-And feel free to add more dill relish or use sweet or yellow onion instead of red onion.
-You can also add more or less mayonnaise to reach your desired level of creaminess.
+The addition of chopped boiled eggs makes this tuna salad extra creamy and filling, and dill pickle relish, along with red onion and dill, adds lots of tangy flavor.
+Feel free to add more dill relish and use more or less mayonnaise to reach your desired level of creaminess.

-This recipe makes about six servings and can be halved to make enough for a few lunches for one person or doubled for lots of lunch prep, a party, or a crowd.
-The tuna salad will last for three to four days in an airtight container in the fridge.
+This recipe makes about six servings and can be halved to make enough for a few lunches for one person or doubled for lots of lunch prep.
+The tuna salad will last for 3 to 4 days in an airtight container in the fridge.

 - 2 (5- to 6-ounce) cans tuna (drained and flaked)